Controllable Text Generation via Probability Density Estimation in the Latent Space: Experimtents

 \subsection{Tasks and Baselines}

-\paragraph{Tasks} All our experimental setups, including datasets, evaluation metrics, and generation configurations, follow \cite{gu2022distributional} for fair comparisons.
+\paragraph{Tasks} All our experimental setups, including datasets, evaluation metrics, and generation configurations, follow Discrete \cite{gu2022distributional} for fair comparisons.
 There are IMDb movie reviews \cite{maas-etal-2011-learning}, AGNews dataset \cite{NIPS2015_250cf8b5}, and Jigsaw Toxic Comment Classification Challenge Dataset\footnote{\url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/}} for $2$ sentiments, $4$ topics, and $1$ detoxification, respectively.
-It's worth noting that \citet{gu2022distributional} randomly samples 10k sentences from each dataset, constituting a minor subset, to balance the data scale for the latent space construction.
-And we directly use this latent space to make a fair comparison.
-To evaluate the attribute relevance, we use classifiers trained by \citet{gu2022distributional} for sentiment and topic, and we utilize the Google Perspective API\footnote{\url{https://www.perspectiveapi.com}} for detoxification.
+It's worth noting that Discrete randomly samples 10k sentences from each dataset, constituting a minor subset, to balance the data scale for the latent space construction.
+We directly use this latent space to make a fair comparison.
+To evaluate the attribute relevance, we use classifiers trained by Discrete for sentiment and topic, and we utilize the Google Perspective API\footnote{\url{https://www.perspectiveapi.com}} for detoxification.
 We also measure text quality with Perplexity and Distinctness\cite{li-etal-2016-diversity}.
+For human evaluation, each sentence is rated by three professional evaluators for attribute relevance and text fluency.
+Evaluators rate each item on a scale of 1 to 5, with 5 representing text highly related to the desired attribute or very fluent.
 There are $35$ prompts used for text generation, as in PPLM \cite{Dathathri2020Plug}.
 For single-attribute control, models will generate $5$ completions for each attribute and each prompt, which are $35 \times (2 + 4 + 1) \times 5 = 1225$ sentences.
 For multi-attribute control, each model generates $35 \times (2 \times 4 \times 1) \times 5 = 1400$ sentences.